 Civil RICO Claims: The Challenge of Alleging the “Pattern” Element – Article in The Florida Bar Journal authored by Karen D. Walker and Michael G. Tanner in the May 2002 Volume LXXVI, No. 5 Issue.
 The article discusses why Civil RICO claims are a potent weapon for plaintiffs but also tricky to plead successfully.
 The article also addresses why courts should scrutinize the allegations closely to ensure they show the “continuity plus relationship” required to establish a “pattern” of racketeering activity.
 The column is submitted on behalf of the Trial Lawyers Section of the Florida Bar.

 Florida Gang Reduction through RICO Prosecutions – Visit the “Florida Gang Reduction” website of the Office of the Attorney General of Florida.
 The website explains Florida’s RICO Act and sets out a comprehensive and coordinated plan to reduce criminal gang activity in Florida through a statewide gang strategy.
 Find contact information for each Regional Gang Reduction Task Force.
 The website also features press releases on the Attorney General’s recent gang member convictions and prosecutions.
 Use the website to download the Attorney General’s Gang Reduction Report, now in its fifth year.
 The report serves as a set of metrics for determining the long-term success of reducing criminal gangs in Florida.

-This article was last updated on Thursday, November 1, 2018.
+This article was last updated on Thursday, April 13, 2023.